Machine Learning with Text in Python

 In this self-paced online course, you'll learn how to build effective machine learning models using text-based data to solve your own data science problems.
 The course includes:

-- 14 hours of high-quality instructional videos (recorded from past classes and carefully edited)
+- 14 hours of high-quality instructional videos

 - Substantial homework assignments (with provided solutions) to help you practice everything you're learning

 - Access to a Slack team where you can collaborate with other students

 - A list of readings and videos to help prepare you for each class

 - Links to 100+ carefully selected resources to deepen your understanding of course topics

 - Money-back guarantee (within 30 days)